Appgate CybersecurityNovember 19, 2021

 Upgrade your hybrid workplace network security

-Only a robust ZTNA solution, like the industry-leading Appgate SDP, can scale to meet cloud and requirements for uniform access from any location, including on-premises.
+Only a robust ZTNA solution, like the industry-leading Appgate SDP, can scale to meet cloud and hybrid workplace requirements for uniform access from any location, including on-premises.
 Appgate SDP is flexible and agile Zero Trust security built on five core design principles:

 - Cloaked infrastructure: uses a sophisticated form of single packet authorization (SPA) to make your network invisible with no exposed ports